LanternD/Quectel-debug-log-decoder/README.md

 # Features

-- Currently, only [BC95](http://www.quectel.com/product/bc95.htm) debug log is supported.
+- Currently, only [BC95](http://www.quectel.com/product/bc95.htm) and [BC28](https://www.quectel.com/cn/product/bc28.htm) debug log is supported.
 - Only the data recorded by UE Log Viewer is supported.
 - Save the decoded messages to files.
 - Support filter-out (remove redundant messages) and filter-in (only keep those cared messages).